prchyr/RadioScatter/README.md

 **********************
 ### radio scatter default installation
 **********************
-first be sure to have ROOT and CLHEP (as above) installed. there's lots of documentation on building those available elsewhere. and if you want to use it with GEANT, you'll need to have that installed too. then:
+first be sure to have ROOT  installed. there's lots of documentation on building those available elsewhere. and if you want to use it with GEANT, you'll need to have that installed too. then:

 ```
 cd /your/favorite/source/dir  (like /usr/local or something)